SRGSSR/srgmediaplayer-apple/README.md

 Then run `pod install` to update the dependencies.

 For more information about CocoaPods and the `Podfile`, please refer to the [official documentation](http://guides.cocoapods.org/).

+## Demo project

+To test what the library is capable of, try running the associated demo by opening the workspace and building the associated scheme.

 ## Usage